daniel-samson/typefs/README.md

 Type FS
 ====

-Type FS is a package that provides a single way to access and manipulate many types of storage services.
-Type FS is a package for NodeJs and TypeScript projects.
+Type FS is a package that provides a single way for NodeJS/TypeScript projects to access and manipulate many types of storage services.

 ## Project Status